davesohamm/Nirma-MTech-Journal/October/README.md

 ### 4:30 PM - 6:20 PM — ProgCode Lab
 - Lab was skipped.
-- Spent the time sitting in the library.
+- Spent the time sitting in the library.📖

 ---
 ## 📌 End of October Journals
 ✨ Thank you for staying consistent throughout the month! ✨